Popson2023/My-project-/README.md

-# pizza sales analysis project on power bi
+# Pizza Sales Analysis Project on Power bi

 This project was done to help identify customer preferences, popular toppings, and peak ordering times, enabling the store to optimize inventory, pricing, and marketing strategies for increased profitability.